ktrlio/kontrolio-api/docs/README.md

 | CLIENT_URL            | `string`        | The client URL, needed because of CORS policy                         |
 | SENDER_EMAIL          | `string`        | Sender email (it's only used when ENABLE_EMAIL_AUTH is set to `true`) |
 | ENABLE_EMAIL_AUTH     | `bool` (0 or 1) | Email authentication feature flag                                     |

+## 🖥️ Hosting

+Kontrolio's API is ready to be served on AWS Lambda.
+To host it yourself, you need to have a running Postgres database and access to the AWS console to configure the SSM and SES services.

 Your AWS role must have the following permissions granted: